CHAMP010/-Wheel-Roll-/README.md

 ### Privacy Policy
-Yash Soni built the Wheel Roll game as an Ad Supported game.
-This SERVICE is provided by Yash Soni at no cost and is intended for use as is.
+Yash Soni (SkyFly Games) built the Wheel Roll game as an Non-Ad Supported game.
+This SERVICE is provided by Yash Soni (SkyFly Games) at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.